-Eye burning can be caused by allergy, dryness, tiredness, vision stress (like computer work) or a combination of the above.
-See your eye doctor if the burning persists, but this symptom is not usually an emergency.
+Burning eyes can be caused by allergy, dryness, tiredness, vision stress (like computer work) or a combination of the above.
+Usually, the burning sensation is not an emergency, but you should see your eye doctor if it persists.

-Quick Tip: Usually, burning can be helped with over-the-counter lubricating eye drops and rest.
-You can also use cool, moist compresses over your closed eyes also can help.
+Quick Tip: Usually, eye burning or stinging can be relieved with over-the-counter lubricating eye drops and rest.
+Applying cool, moist compresses over your closed eyes also can help.

 Eye pain can be sharp or dull, internal or external, constant or intermittent, stabbing or throbbing.
 As a general rule, if you have eye pain along with redness, you should consider this an emergency and either see your eye doctor or go to an emergency room or urgent care center right away.

 Constant eye pain, especially when moving your eyes or gently pushing on your eyes, can sometimes indicate an inflammation of some of the inner eye parts.
 This means you should try and see your eye doctor as soon as possible for diagnosis and treatment.

 I often help people with rheumatoid arthritis or fibromyalgia (chronic pain throughout the body) who are having related eye pain.
 Eye pain sometimes is caused by dry eyes, which needs to be treated with over-the-counter or prescription medication.
 Occasionally, eye pain is caused by something serious, like uveitis.
 This is an inflammation of the inner eye tissues, like the iris.
 Again, this type of condition should be treated as soon as possible.

 Eye pain with blurred vision should be considered an emergency and should be investigated as soon as possible by your eye doctor or by the emergency room/urgent care center.